Adrienne L. Childs

 Adrienne L. Childs is an independent scholar, art historian, and curator.
 She is Senior Consulting Curator at The Phillips Collection.
 Her current book project is an exploration of Black figures in European decorative arts entitled Ornamental Blackness: The Black Figure in European Decorative Arts, forthcoming from Yale University Press.
+She is currently co-curator of Vivian Browne: My Kind of Protest for The Phillips Collection.
 She recently co-curated The Colour of Anxiety: Race, Sexuality and Disorder in Victorian Sculpture at The Henry Moore Institute in Leeds, England.
 She was the guest curator of Riffs and Relations: African American Artists and the European Modernist Tradition at The Phillips Collection in Washington DC, 2020.

 In April 2022 The High Museum of Art awarded Childs the 2022 Driskell Prize in recognition of her contribution to African American art and art history.